mbjenson/CosmicFox/README.md

 # CosmicFox
+Cosmic Fox is a Top-down 2D action zelda-like game with interactive movement and combat

+<img width="600" alt="image" src="https://github.com/mbjenson/CosmicFox/assets/115751313/83ceb313-718d-458d-899b-2cc9a7097a82">

 *A space-faring forest animal has found himself stranded on a strange planet with floatting islands and must protect himself from the mysterious threats that lurk above the clouds.*

-<img width="600" alt="image" src="https://github.com/mbjenson/CosmicFox/assets/115751313/83ceb313-718d-458d-899b-2cc9a7097a82">

-## description
-Cosmic Fox is a Top-down 2D action zelda-like game with interactive movement and combat

 ## Purpose
 The main purpose of this project was to create a game with no engine and study the underlying structure and principles of games and their development process.